KTDRR Research Evidence Training: An Overview of Effect Sizes and Meta-analysis

 About the Webcast

 Systematic review and meta-analysis are techniques used to synthesize and summarize large bodies of research literature.
 Compared to results from a single primary study, meta-analysis provide greater generalizability, increased precision, and the ability to explore heterogeneity across studies (Borenstein, Hedges, Higgins, & Rothstein, 2010; Pigott, 2012).
-In this Webcast, we will provide participants with an overview of the foundation of meta-analysis, an effect size, which is a quantitative indicator of a treatment effect or relation between two variables.
-We will also explicate the basic processes of a meta-analysis and how the technique can be used to answer complex questions asked by policymakers and practitioners.
+This webcast provides participants with an overview of the foundation of meta-analysis, an effect size, which is a quantitative indicator of a treatment effect or relation between two variables, and discusses the basic processes of a meta-analysis and how the technique can be used to answer complex questions asked by policymakers and practitioners.

 About the Presenters

 Ryan Williams, PhD, is a principal researcher at AIR and leads large-scale evaluations and research syntheses.
 Dr. Williams’ work focuses on improving generalizations in education research through research synthesis.
-He is currently the PI on an IES meta-analysis that is exploring sources of heterogeneity in mathematics intervention effects.
+He is currently the Principal Investigator (PI) on an Institute for Educational Sciences (IES) meta-analysis that is exploring sources of heterogeneity in mathematics intervention effects.
 He also is a co-PI of an IES methods training institute for advanced meta-analysis.
 Dr. Williams is Associate Methods Editor of The Campbell Collaboration Education Coordinating Group.

 - Last Updated: